spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/link-hosts.md

 ![A diagram of the order of operations for linking hosts.](/clusters_edge_localui_cluster-mgmt_link-hosts.webp)

 Host linking provides the hosts with the necessary network and security infrastructure to form a cluster together.
 In a group of linked hosts, hosts can broadcast information to all its peers.

+## Leader Nodes

+To link hosts together, you designate one node as the leader node.
+The leader node has two obligations:

-Every group has a leader node, which provides tokens with its IP and a One-Time Password (OTP) credentials that you can use to link other nodes.
+- Generate tokens with its IP address and One-Time Password (OTP) credentials, which you can use to link other nodes as followers.
+- Sync content bundles uploaded to the node and configuration changes made to the node to the rest of the cluster.

+A group of linked hosts that have not formed a cluster only has one leader node, where you can upload content bundles and create a cluster.

+Once a cluster is formed, every control plane node will be generating the pairing tokens and can act as the leader node.
+When you perform an action on any control plane node, that node will act as the leader and propagate the action to the rest of the cluster.
+For example, if you upload a content bundle to a control plane node, the content bundle will be synced from that node to the rest of the cluster, even if the control plane node was not the leader node before a cluster is formed.
+This design removes the need to memorize which node was the leader before forming a cluster.

+When you [delete a cluster](../cluster-management/delete-cluster.md), all nodes will return to the **Ready** state, but will remain linked.
+Since the group of hosts no longer have a cluster, they will only have one leader node, which is the host where you performed the delete action from.

 ## Link Hosts

 Linked hosts will sync their status and uploaded content, including images for the Palette agent and provider images, with each other.

 In a group of linked hosts that have not formed a cluster, only the leader node has access to functionality such as to change host settings, upload content, and create clusters.
-Once a cluster is created, all control plane nodes will be considered leader nodes and only the control plane nodes have access to cluster and host management features.
+Once a cluster is created, all control plane nodes can act as leader nodes, and all control plane nodes will generate pairing tokens which you can use to link other nodes.
+If you upload content bundles to any of the control plane nodes, its content will be synced with the rest of the group of linked hosts.

 ### Limitations

 - All hosts must be deployed in the same deployment mode.
 For more information, refer to [Deployment Modes](../../../../deployment-modes/deployment-modes.md).

-- For hosts that are deployed in agent mode, all hosts must share the same Operating System (OS).
+- For hosts that are deployed in [agent mode](../../../../deployment-modes/agent-mode/agent-mode.md), all hosts must share the same Operating System (OS).

 - You cannot update the IP address of a linked node.